gageml/gage/tests/lib-var.md

     >>> assert x == tmp

-If the Gage file cannot be read, Gage logs a debug error message but otherwise ignores the error and returns the default `runs` subdirectory location.
+If the Gage file cannot be read, Gage logs a debug error message but otherwise ignores the error and returns the default `.gage/runs` subdirectory location.

     >>> write(path_join(tmp, "gage.toml"), """
     ... not a valid TOML file